kos-lang/kos/doc/quickstart.md

 There is no exception thrown in this case, the loop automatically detects the end of the generator.

-In fact, the lang.range() function is a generator, too.
+In fact, the base.range() function is a generator, too.

 The output from the generator can be turned into an array, like so:

-    import lang.array
+    import base.array

     const odd_1_3_5_7 = array(odd_numbers(7))